The Santa Cruz Flow Trail

-This trail is pretty much a 3 mile downhill pump track.
+The Santa Cruz Flow Trail in the Soquel Demonstration Forest is a marquee (legal) trail in the area.
+The Flow Trail (yes that’s the name) is like a 3 mile downhill pump track.
 The berms are big and the jumps are smooth as butter.

 I’ve ridden a few flow trails and I can honestly say this is the best I’ve been on.
 I can’t imagine the time in work it took lay this trail out and build it.
-The 3 mile section is broken down into 6 segments, each segment has a “sponsor”.
-You see this as you enter the segment.
+The 3 mile section is broken down into 6 segments, each each a green sign letting you know when you’ve started a new section.

 Getting There